 - A leverage ratio can operate fully independently of any complex modeling assumptions;

-- Leverage Ratios are a complementary instrument to risk-weighted requirements when assessing with banks’ capital adequacy.
+- Leverage Ratios are complementary to risk-weighted requirements when assessing banks’ capital adequacy.

-- Leverage Ratios ensure minimum buffer to absorb the negative consequences of imprudent behavior.
+- Leverage Ratios ensure a minimum buffer to absorb the negative consequences of imprudent behavior.

-- Leverage Ratios help Banks a lot in identifying the financial health of the companies before providing them the financial aids.
+- Leverage Ratios help Banks a lot in identifying the financial health of the companies before providing them the financial aid.

-- It provides a clear picture of the company’s finances and earning for shareholders’ capacity which is very helpful for all the relevant insiders and outsiders of the company.
+- It provides a clear picture of the company’s finances and earnings for shareholders’ capacity, which is very helpful for all the relevant insiders and outsiders of the company.

-- Off-Balance Sheet Exposures: To get the leverage ratios, the capital has to be divided by total assets of the company.
+- Off-Balance Sheet Exposures: To get the leverage ratios, the capital must be divided by the company’s total assets.
 Therefore it fails to take into account the items which are not included in the balance sheet.
-To include these items which are not in the balance sheet the banks will need to built-up a large off-balance sheet exposures to take into account these items.
+To include these items not in the balance sheet, the banks will need to built-up large off-balance sheet exposures to consider these items.

 - Pro-cyclicality: The concern regarding the leverage ratios will amplify the financial cycle are valid.
-This is due to firstly, because of imposition of the leverage ratio in the present crises will additionally put deleveraging pressure on the banks and secondly, these crises will make the availability of credit facility more volatile in the longer run.
+This is because, firstly, the imposition of the leverage ratio in the present crises will also put deleveraging pressure on the banks.
+Secondly, these crises will make the availability of credit facilities more volatile in the longer run.

 Leverage ratios are important indicators of the financial health of the company.
-They are used to measure the solvency of the company, their financial structure and helps in taking important decisions relating to the fundraising for their future plans and growth of the company.
+They are used to measure the solvency of the company and its financial structure and help make important decisions relating to fundraising for their future plans and the company’s growth.

 This is a guide to the Leverage Ratio.
 Here we discuss how to calculate, along with practical examples.
 We also provide a downloadable Excel template.
 You may also look at the following articles to learn more –